-The Midnight offers a great balance of comfort and support for back sleepers.
-Neither our lightweight tester (< 130 lbs.) nor our average-weight tester (130–230 lbs.) felt any pressure while lying on their backs.
-This bed should also work just fine for heavyweight back sleepers, but ultimately Helix has a bed designed especially for them—the Helix Plus.
+The Helix Midnight offers a great balance of comfort and support for back sleepers.
+Neither Katie (our lightweight tester who weighs less than 130 lbs.) nor Mike (our average-weight tester who weighs between 130 and 230 lbs.) felt any pressure while lying on their backs.
+This bed should also work just fine for heavyweight back sleepers, but ultimately Helix has a bed designed especially for them: the Helix Plus.
 If you are looking for a more supportive mattress, check out our picks for the best mattress for heavy people.

-The Helix Midnight was actually designed for side sleepers of all weights.
-One reviewer writes: “I have always slept on my side and woken up with shoulder or hip pain through the night, but not with the Helix.”
-The middle layer of the bed supports your body contours, allowing the shoulders and the hips to cushion into the bed.
-This contouring also promotes lateral spinal alignment in lightweight, average-weight and heavyweight side sleepers.
+The bed’s contouring also promotes lateral spinal alignment in lightweight, average-weight and heavyweight side sleepers.
 When your spine is supported correctly, you have less back pain and achiness in the morning.
-Note that Helix also offers softer models, the Sunset and the Moonlight, which might be more comfortable for some side sleepers who require more pressure-point relief.
+Note that Helix also offers softer models, the Sunset and the Moonlight, which might be more comfortable for some lightweight side sleepers who require more pressure-point relief.

 At Mattress Nerd, we rank mattresses from 1 to 10 on the firmness scale, with 10 being the firmest.
 We scored the Helix Midnight as a 6 out of 10.
 According to one of our testers, “This bed is the perfect medium feel.”
 Keep in mind that people of different weights will register firmness levels differently: Lightweight folks (130 lbs. or less) feel mattresses to be a bit firmer, while heavyweight people (230 lbs. or more) tend to feel more cradled on mattresses than lightweight sleepers.
 If you are looking for a mattress that allows you to sink into the layers, check out the best soft mattresses.